toddbranch/ECE382/labs/compex1/index.md

 ## Your First Program

-Alright, let's write some code.
+Okay, let's write some code.
 Below the comment block that says "Main loop here", write this code:

 ```
             mov.w   #0xdfec, &0x0200        ;writes 0xdfec to memory location 0x0200